 Postal Services

 This service is required by every business to send and receive letters, market reports, parcels, money orders, etc., regularly.
-All these services are provided by the post and telegraph offices scattered throughout the country.
+All these services are provided by the post offices scattered throughout the country.
 The postal department performs the following services.

 1. Financial Services: They provide postal banking facilities to the general public and mobilise their savings through the following savings schemes like public provident fund (PPF), KisanVikasPatra, National Saving Certificate, Recurring Deposit Scheme and Money Order facility.